Kalathappam

-Kalathappam (കലത്തപ്പം) is a food from North Malabar and South Malabar, especially Kannur, Malappuram and Kasaragod.
+Kalathappam (കലത്തപ്പം) is a dish from the North Malabar and South Malabar regions of India, especially found in Kannur, Malappuram and Kasaragod.
 It is known as kalthappa by the Beary Muslims of Mangalore.

-It is a rice cake made of ground rice (brown rice), water, coconut oil, jaggery sugar, fried onions or shallots, coconut flakes, cardamom powder.
-It is cooked in a pan like a pancake or baked in a traditional oven or even steamed in a rice cooker.
+It is a rice cake made of ground rice (brown rice), water, coconut oil, jaggery sugar, fried onions or shallots, coconut flakes and cardamom powder.
+It is cooked in a pan like a pancake, or baked in a traditional oven, or even steamed in a rice cooker.

 Preparation

 The traditional Kasaragodian way of cooking kalathappam is a bit different from other places.
 The batter of rice, coconut flakes, onions, cardamom and water is poured into hot oil in a traditional utensil called uruli.
 Metal is placed over the uruli over which fire is placed in coconut shells.
 It is heated from above and below.
 This makes a crunchy shell all over.